 Develop appropriate feedback loops: Communities, states and localities, federal agencies, and private and nonprofit sector players will need to strengthen their feedback mechanisms to ensure that the programmes and services, funding mechanisms and business models designed to stimulate rural economic development are, in fact, doing so and that they can evolve appropriately over time as the needs of communities change.

 The challenge of connectivity is not new, but as we move to an increasingly connected, digital world, the cost of leaving out rural communities amplifies.
 With 5G technology coming to major cities, barring concerted action, the digital divide between rural communities and the rest of the world will be exacerbated, with large swaths of rural Americans at risk of being left behind.
 This is a scary thought.

 Deloitte Consulting LLP’s Smart Rural Communities initiative explores the economic transformation of underserved rural areas in the United States through enhanced connectivity.
 Our work convenes community and government stakeholders, private industry providers, and experts to serve as a catalyst for designing innovative strategies and solutions to the challenges rural communities face.
-This initiative helps federal, state, and local agencies realize the cascading impacts of connectivity for their industries and communities in pursuit of rural prosperity.
+This initiative helps federal, state and local agencies realise the cascading impacts of connectivity for their industries and communities in pursuit of rural prosperity.